chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 ### String-based API as “sugar”

-While we prefer to have the object-based API as the *primary* API, we could supply the string-based API outlined above for the simple and most common case, so that this—
+While this RFC recommends the object-based API as the *primary* API, we could supply the string-based API outlined above for the simple and most common case, so that this—

 ```js
 lookup('service', 'foo')